 STAGE 3 (L2)

-the cancer has spread to local structures, but not to distant parts of the body
+The cancer has spread to local structures, but not too distant parts of the body

-this special stage defines a tumour diagnosed in a baby under the age of twelve months.
-Althogh it may have spread to the liver or skin, the outlook is fairly good
+This special stage defines a tumour diagnosed in a baby under the age of twelve months.
+Although it may have spread to the liver or skin, the outlook is fairly good